UnclePunch/KAR-Deluxe/README.md

 See [BUILD](BUILD.md) file for details.

 ## Credits
-- UnclePunch - Project Lead/Programmer
+UnclePunch - Project Lead/Programmer/Director
-- ShankMods - Director
+ShankMods - Assistant Director
-- TikiTacoTiki - Artwork/UI
+TacoTIkiTaco - Artwork/UI

 ## License
 This project is licensed under the GPL License - see the [LICENSE](LICENSE) file for details.